b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 So 10'000 numbers.
 Therefore the probability for a random number being the right one is `1/10_000` = `jl 1/10_000`

-Similar methods are used to assess the strength of a password to an internet website.
+Similar methodology is used to assess the strength of a password to an internet website.

 ### Solution to Exercise 2 {#sec:statistics_intro_exercise2_solution}